nghenglim/nghenglim/_posts/2016-03-19-TensorFlow-Udacity-1_notmnist-Part1.md

 ### Notice
 This is as a form of sharing and discuss on better way to solve 1_notmnist problem.
 Do not copy and paste directly as it does not help on improving yourself + the answer is not optimized.

+The entire series of TensorFlow Udacity can be found at [here](http://nghenglim.github.io/tags/#Tensorflow-Udacity-ref)

 ### Preparation
 ~~~bash